sassyskiingpuppy19/troop150-website/src/content/pages/summer-camp-checklist.md

  - Hawaiian Shirt (in camp dinner)

  - 1-2 pair of short pants

- - 1-2 par of long pants
+ - 1-2 pair of long pants

  - Jacket/Sweater

  - Poncho/Rain Gear

  - Pajamas

  - T-shirts (4 or more)